Where to Start Your Meal Planning

-Before you begin, meal planning may seem like a daunting and over-complicated process.
-You might be wondering, “why waste time planning what I’m going to cook when I can just decide on the spot?”
+Before you begin, food planning may seem daunting and over-complicated.
+You might wonder, “Why waste time planning what I’m going to cook when I can just decide on the spot?”

-When you take the time to outline a plan for the week, you save time and money and you also have the chance to get really creative in the kitchen!
-If you want to try out meal planning but don’t know quite where to begin, read on.
+When you take the time to outline a plan for the week, you save time and money, and you also have the chance to get really creative in the kitchen!
+If you want to try meal planning but don’t know where to begin, read on.

-For the record, I'm not saying you'll be a meal planner overnight especially if you are not inclined to do so in the present moment but if you give it a try at least once a week to plan a couple of meals, you can ease on into it.
+For the record, I'm not saying you'll be a food planner overnight, especially if you are not inclined to do so in the present moment, but if you give it a try at least once a week to plan a couple of meals, you can ease on into it.

 Find Your Recipes

-If you find yourself in a rut where you are putting the same meals on the table over and over, you should try looking for new recipes that interest you.
-Find your meal-inspiration!
+If you find yourself in a rut where you are repeatedly putting the same meals on the table, you should try looking for new recipes that interest you.
+Find your meal inspiration!

-Look through one of your cooking magazines, browse the supermarket, do an online search, or pull out an old family cookbook.
+Look through one of your cooking magazines, browse the supermarket, search online, or pull out an old family cookbook.
 There are endless recipes you can try that will be suitable for the entire family.

-I seem to find recipes everywhere.
-This week a friend sent a bunch of the most delicious peaches from Harry & David and of course there was an interesting recipe for Peaches Castellano, grilled peach halves stuffed with blue cheese and nuts.
-Yummm!
+I find recipes everywhere.
+This week, a friend sent a bunch of the most delicious peaches from Harry & David, and of course, there was an interesting recipe for Peaches Castellano, grilled peach halves stuffed with blue cheese and nuts.
+Yum!

 "Just Do It"

-The hardest part of meal planning is knowing where to start.
-I like to abide by Nike’s famous slogan: “just do it.”
+The hardest part of food planning is knowing where to start.
+I like to abide by Nike’s famous slogan: “Just do it.”

-Once you try planning out your meals a couple times, you will to realize how helpful it can be.
+Once you try planning out your meals a couple of times, you will realize how helpful it can be.
 Start out slowly and plan just one or two meals for the week in advance.
 Find a recipe you want to try for Friday night’s family dinner and compile the necessary ingredients.
-Soon you will get into the habit of regularly planning your meals!
+Soon, you will get into the habit of regularly planning your meals!

 Keep an Inventory List

 I don’t necessarily recommend shopping from your pantry first for inspiration during the meal planning process.
-It’s best if you find a recipe that you like, see what ingredients you already have in your kitchen, and then shop for the rest.
+It’s best to find a recipe you like, see what ingredients you already have in your kitchen, and then shop for the rest.

-However, it’s helpful to keep an inventory list of what you have in order to get organized and ensure that perishable items get used in a recipe.
-Tape the list to the outside of your freezer or pantry and cross items off as you use them.
+However, keeping an inventory list of what you have to get organized helps ensure that perishable items get used in a recipe.
+Tape the list outside your freezer or pantry and cross items off as you use them.

 Keep Your Calendar In Mind

-When you start planning your meals on a more regular basis, be sure to plan around your family’s calendar.
-You don’t have to plan for 7 meals a week if you know that you have a work dinner scheduled or if your kids will be out of the house for a sports game on a particular night.
+When you start planning your meals more regularly, be sure to plan around your family’s calendar.
+You don’t have to plan for 7 meals a week if you know you have a work dinner scheduled or your kids will be out of the house for a sports game on a particular night.

-Think about what nights you might like to go out, order in, or eat leftovers.
-Some dishes are served even better a day or two after, which will alleviate the stress of preparing another night’s meal.
+Consider what nights you might like to go out, order in, or eat leftovers.
+Some dishes are served even better a day or two later, alleviating the stress of preparing another night’s meal.

 Plan Each Night According To A Theme

-When you eat based on a different theme each day, you will be able to stick to a basic plan as well as add more variety to your weekly meals.
-For example, maybe Tuesday is Chinese night and Fridays are barbecue nights.
+When you eat based on a different theme each day, you can stick to a basic plan and add more variety to your weekly meals.
+For example, Tuesday is Chinese night and Fridays are barbecue nights.

 Having a different themed cuisine for each night of the week is fun, provides variety, and alleviates the stress of choosing what to eat.